nhsvaerd/IBTM/README.md

 # IBTM — "I'll be there man"
 ### Or "Invite-Based Togethernes Management", if you're not into the whole brevity thing

-This is a 'baby's first React app' learning project, with some aspirations of eventually being actually useful:
+This is a 'baby's first React app' learning project, with some aspirations of eventually becoming somewhat useful:

 A self-hosted personal event, RSVP, and messageboard application built for low-friction guest participation.